- Jul 11, 2025

 The holy month of Sawan is the most auspicious and spiritual month according to the Hindu Calendar, as it is entirely dedicated to Lord Shiva.
 It is said that when the monsoon clouds gather, the lakes and nature awaken with life, and it is when Sawan begins, which is the fifth month of the Hindu Calendar.
 The auspicious month is filled with fasting, prayers, and temple visits to seek the blessings of Lord Shiva; however, devotees believe that Sawan brings positivity, peace, divine blessings, and prosperity into their lives.
 During this time, most Pilgrims visit the oldest, grandest, and most enchanting temples.
-If you are also planning to start your spiritual journey this year, Sawan 2025, here is the list of 10 must-visit Shiva temples in Sawan that are home to historical significance, mythology, and an incredible location.
+If you are also planning to start your spiritual journey this year during Sawan 2025, here is a list of 10 must-visit Shiva temples in Sawan that are rich in historical significance, mythology, and incredible locations.

 1. Kashi Vishwanath Temple, Varanasi